Pray to the Father in the name of Jesus

 You have enabled me to step out of darkness into your marvelous light, and your Spirit of truth is my most prized possession, as it has freed me from the bondage of sin and deceit that leads to death.

-Keep me, and strengthen me that I may endure the tribulations set forth before me, and faithfully serve you, my Lord and my God.
+Keep me, and strengthen me that I may endure the tribulations set forth before me, and faithfully serve you.

 Are we to Pray to the Father in the name of Jesus